 The volunteer lecturer is chosen by the host institution from an online database of mathematician volunteer lecturers maintained by CDC.

-The funds for all living expenses, including travel (up to USD 5.000) are provided by IMU/ CDC or its partner organizations.
+The funds for all living expenses, including travel (up to EURO 4.000) are provided by IMU/ CDC or its partner organizations.
 The volunteer lecturer’s home institution is requested to offer leave with pay during the lecturer’s 3-4 week absence.

 The hosting university has no financial obligations, but is expected to provide a local assistant.
 The course given by the volunteer should be part of a regular degree program at the hosting university.
 Where warranted, continuing participation in the VLP by a single university in the developing world is encouraged.
 For example, in collaboration with the French CIMPA program, the VLP has provided intensive courses to the Royal University of Phnom Penh, Cambodia, over the last several years.